École Gabrielle-Roy (Surrey)

 École Gabrielle-Roy is a French first language elementary and high school in Surrey, British Columbia, Canada.
 It serves the francophone population of the Greater Vancouver Regional District.
 The school was built at the new location after the previous one burned down due to a fire started by fireworks in the school's library.
 The school is named in honour of French Canadian author Gabrielle Roy. École Gabrielle-Roy now has the International Baccalaureate Intermediate and Diploma programs for grades 7 to 12.

 Special programs

 IB Programme

 École Gabrielle-Roy offers an International Baccalaureate Programme in French.
 The IB classes included français, anglais, histoire, chimie, biologie, mathématiques, musique de groupe, théorie de la connaissance (TDC), mémoire et créativité, action, service (CAS).

 Études Autochtones

 Members of the Provincial Native Parents Committee, students and staff members have signed a first "Aboriginal Education Enhancement Agreement" with the Chair of the CSF Board of Governors, the Minister of Education of British Columbia, and representatives of indigenous communities.
-For more details about the agreement you can consult the official documents on the following sites: